rust-lang/book/src/ch20-02-multithreaded.md

 #### Implementing the `execute` Method

 Let’s finally implement the `execute` method on `ThreadPool`.
-We’ll also change `Job` from a struct to a type alias for a trait object that holds the type of closure that `execute` receives.
+We’ll also remove the `Job` struct and instead implement it as a type alias for a trait object that holds the type of closure that `execute` receives.
 As discussed in the [“Creating Type Synonyms with Type Aliases”][creating-type-synonyms-with-type-aliases]<!-- ignore -->
 section of Chapter 19, type aliases allow us to make long types shorter for